h4xrOx/xblah-modding-tool/README.md

 ### Modding
 * Create a mod based on Goldsrc, Source 1 or Source 2 (Alpha) games.
-* Create a mod based on Mapbase with Thexa's PBR support.
+* Create a mod based on Mapbase with Thexa4's PBR support.
 * Run mods from any game in fullscreen, windowed or VR mode (Source 2) directly from the tool.
 * Create custom launch presets.
 * Link to the mod install folder.